Teal-Insights/odi_china_lending_llm_classification/README.md

 - Chinese overseas lending is politically sensitive, and all analyses inevitably rely on assumptions and methods with some degree of arbitrariness.
 By making our code and methodology fully transparent, we aim to raise the bar on reproducibility in this field.
-This transparency not only makes our analysis more credible by exposing it to scrutiny, but also empowers others to challenge or build upon our work with data-driven approaches rather than just rhetoric.
+We hope this transparency not only makes our analysis more credible by exposing it to scrutiny, but also empowers others to challenge or build upon our work with data-driven approaches rather than just rhetoric.